daiky00/project/README.md

-Project
+project
 ==================

-Project is a Front-end project created with [XH Generator](https://github.com/xhtmlized/generator-xh), a [Yeoman](http://yeoman.io) generator for scaffolding web projects.
+project is a Front-end project created with [XH Generator](https://github.com/xhtmlized/generator-xh), a [Yeoman](http://yeoman.io) generator for scaffolding web projects.

 ## Table of contents